TomasCB24/Readme/README.md

 # Hi there, I'm Tomás - aka @TomasCB24 👋

-## I'm a Software Engineer student in Seville, Spain
+## I'm a Software Engineer in Seville, Spain

 - 🌱 I’m currently learning **new frontend, backend and big data technologies :man_technologist:**
 - 📈 I'm motivated to **learn new things every day 🔋**